andy-guttridge/tribehub_drf/README.md

 - The technique to override the `save()` method of a model to programatically set the value of fields based on the value of other fields is adapted from this [StackOverflow article]:(https://stackoverflow.com/questions/22157437/model-field-based-on-other-fields)
 - The approach to obtaining the current user context within a model serializer is from [Stackoverflow](https://stackoverflow.com/questions/30203652/how-to-get-request-user-in-django-rest-framework-serializer)
 - The technique for using different serializers depending on the HTTP request type within the same generic class view is from [Stackoverflow](https://stackoverflow.com/questions/22616973/django-rest-framework-use-different-serializers-in-the-same-modelviewset)
+- The fix for the Django Rest Framework bug that prevents user's cookies from being cleared on logout is from the Code Institute Django Rest Framework walkthrough project

 In addition, the following documentation was extensively referenced throughout development: